Landslide closes Robert Service Way and Millennium Trail in Whitehorse | CBC News

 "The water coming down caused one of the areas to slide across the road and just took out part of the Millennium Trail as well," he said.

-The road and trail closures include the area from the Robert Service Way roundabout to the ball diamond.
+The road and trail closures include the area from the Robert Service Way, from the roundabout to Miles Canyon Road near Yukon Energy Corporation.
+Affected areas of the Millennium Trail and the Airport Trail are also closed.

 Robert Service Way and Millennium Trail is temporarily closed due to a sough of the escarpment.
 Please avoid this area until material has been removed and road reopened.—@WhitehorseFire1

-Note: This story was updated to include the most up-to-date information.
-A previous version of this article stated Robert Service Way will be reopening on Sunday afternoon.
-In fact, it will remain closed until further notice.